turingschool/launch-curriculum/module5/labs/Week3/Authentication.md

 When we initially implemented the Identity scaffolding, we chose to override _all_ of the login related pages in the **Add Identity** Dialog.
 Some of these pages are not necessary.
 Your task is to experiment with which of these pages you want to include, or not.

 For each experiment:
-* Create a new ASP.NET MVC application (you will not need a database).
+* Create a new ASP.NET MVC application.
+    * You will need a DbContext Class, and the associated program.cs and appsetting.json setup.
+    * You will not need any models, though you _could_ create some if you want.
 * Try a new combination of pages to override at this step of the scaffolding.
     <img src='/assets/images/module5/week3/AddIdentityDialog.png' style='max-width: 50%;'>
 * Keep track of what combo you are using, and keep notes about how this selection impacted your application!